PASIFIKA ARTISTS NETWORK

 Booking Agency: An extensive network of contacts with presenters across the country, as well as throughout the performing arts field, gives Pasifika Artists Network a distinct advantage as the artist’s representative in negotiating performance bookings and national/international performance tours.

 Arts Management Consulting: With nearly 30 years of arts management experience, Karen Fischer offers consulting services in the performing arts with a focus on the not-for-profit sector, including program development and management, organizational management, fundraising, budgeting and finance, marketing, touring logistics, and other aspects in the business of the arts.

 Program Curation: Pasifika Artists Network offers extensive experience in program development, and “ala carte” services to venues seeking to create or expand institutional presentations.
-Services that may be contracted include areas of program development for performing arts seasons large or small, or single events; negotiating contracts; and working with local staff on marketing and connecting with the community input and participation.
+Services that may be contracted include areas of program development for performing arts seasons large or small, or single events; negotiating contracts; and working with local staff on marketing and connecting with the community input, engagement, and participation.

 Karen A. Fischer – Bio